• Home

 Paraffin comes from petroleum and crude oils that are extracted from the earth.
 Crude oil mixes hydrocarbons from decomposed animals and plants that lived millions of years ago.

 Once the crude oil is extracted, it gets sent to candle refineries to be made into lubricating oils.
 The lube oil creates the base for paraffin candle wax.
-The result is the colorless, soft, solid wax that we are familiar with.

 In addition to creating candles, paraffin wax is often used for spa treatments.
 When applied to the cuticles, feet, and hands, paraffin wax can reduce joint pain, alleviate muscle soreness, and boost moisture levels in the skin.

-However, when it comes to candles, an increasing number of Americans are checking their labels and ditching paraffin wax.
 A 2009 study concluded that paraffin wax releases dangerous chemicals, like toluene (a mono-substituted benzene derivative), into the air when burned.

 Researchers have found that while soy wax candles produce less soot and release significantly fewer toxins into the air compared to paraffin wax.